 To make it easier for your SAML users to identify your SP-initiated certificate request URL, we recommend adding a federation (friendly name) to it.
-This name will be part of the SP-initiated certificate request URL that you can send to SAML users for requesting Client certificates.
+This name will be part of the SP-initiated certificate request URL that you can send to SAML users for requesting client certificates.
 It will also be included in the title of your SP-initiated certificate request sign in page.

-The federation name must be unique; we recommend using your company name.
+The federation name must be unique.
+We recommend using your company name.

 Field Mappings expected from SAML assertion

-We will look for the SAML attribute "organization".
+We look for the SAML attribute "organization".